-International applicants residing outside or inside the U.S. are required by U.S. to submit appropriate evidence of their ability to finance their education especially during their first year of study.
+All International applicants are required by USCIS to submit appropriate evidence of their ability to finance their education, especially during the first year of study.

-The University of Bridgeport will issue you the Certificate of Eligibility (Form I-20) if you are offered admission and show adequate financial ability.
+The University of Bridgeport will issue the Certificate of Eligibility (Form I-20) once the applicant is offered admission and shows adequate financial ability.

 The Financial Documents Required for I-20 Issuance

-Government-sponsored or company-sponsored students MUST submit an official letter from their sponsoring governments or companies indicating which costs (tuition, fees, health insurance, room, board, etc.) will be provided, which program they are sponsoring the applicant for, and the date the sponsor will be covering from.
+Government or company-sponsored students must submit an official letter from their sponsoring agency indicating which costs (tuition, fees, health insurance, room, board, etc.) will be provided, which program they are sponsoring the applicant for, and the date the sponsor will be covering from.

 To receive your I-20 form without delay, be sure to send these documents along with your application form.